What You Need to Know About Gretna Theatre

 We try to make these shows extremely affordable.
 It’s $10 a ticket no matter what, adults and children, and you can get a subscription for all four shows for $30.
 This is a program that we’ve expanded every year since I’ve been here and it’s something we will keep expanding.

-Q: Here in the Lebanon Valley, we’ve declared 2024 as the Year of the Arts.
-Can you share a little bit about the importance of the arts to Gretna Theatre?
+Q: Can you share a little bit about the importance of the arts to Gretna Theatre?

 A: I think in general, that’s one of the things that’s so captivating about this community: the diverse artistic menu of things that happen in the summer in Mount Gretna.
 There’s really an incredible variety of artistic avenues that you can find here, even just at the Playhouse between the Mount Gretna Cicada Music Festival, Gretna Music, and us.
 It’s such a huge part of what the Chautauqua was created for, and I don’t know that the Chautauqua or Lebanon County would be the same without an artistic hub like Mount Gretna, especially over the summer.

 For example, one of the things that I talk about this season is how music plays an integral part in every piece that we’re doing this year.
 Music impacts us as people and it’s a very important part of my life personally, but it’s also universal: everyone has some type of music that is important to them.
 You know, you hear a song and it transports you back somewhere in an instant, or you hear a song for the first time and then you never forget that first time you heard it.
-Even with “Every Brilliant Thing,” a one-person play that we’re doing in August, music is such a huge part of how the story is told.
 Although we’re the theatre company in the Playhouse, music is still a huge part of what we do and how we program.

 Q: What’s in the future for Gretna Theatre?

-A: We’re heading towards our 100th Anniversary in 2027, so we technically have three years, but we’re starting to think and plan for those things now.
+A: We’re heading towards our 100th Anniversary in 2027, so we’re starting to think and plan for those things now.
 I’m also excited about some potential changes in the type of programming that we’re thinking of doing in the future.
 Post-COVID, I think every arts organization has had to adapt and start to figure out how to get used to the “new normal” as audience trends have dramatically shifted and changed, but I’m really excited about the way that we’re looking at building towards the hundredth!